Manisha-CM/Advanced-Physical-Design-Workshop-Using-OpenLANE-SKY130/README.md

 ![image](https://user-images.githubusercontent.com/86793947/124377159-2a871d80-dcc8-11eb-9e18-fbb049fda0a9.png)

 ## SPEF Extraction
-After routing has been completed interconnect parasitics can be extracted to perform sign-off post-route STA analysis.
+After routing has been completed  parasitics can be extracted to perform sign-off post-route STA analysis.
 The parasitics are extracted into a SPEF file.